 The residency programs are designed to provide the graduate optometrist excellent training experiences through extensive participation in patient care provided to a large and diagnostically diverse patient population, through rotations to specialized clinical services, and through special lectures and conferences.

 Residents are assigned to 40-44 hours of activities per week which include clinical assignments which include Saturday assignments and didactic conference activities.
-Activities are supervised by a highly trained clinical faculty, which includes optometrists, general and specialty ophthalmologists, and specialists in other related disciplines.
+Activities are supervised by a highly trained clinical faculty, which includes optometrists, general and specialty ophthalmologists, and subspecialists in other related disciplines.

 As in traditional medical residencies, these residency programs emphasize learning through teaching for a large portion of the program.
 In this system, residents expand and refine their own learning through supervision of optometry students.
 This allows the residents to practice at their highest level and to concentrate on more complex diagnostic and treatment procedures.

-The residencies consist of clinical assignments, a didactic program, and research and independent study.
+The residencies consist of clinical assignments, a didactic program, and scholarship.
 A schedule is designed for each resident that complies with the program requirements as approved through the Accreditation Council on Optometric Education.

-- Grand Rounds - Residents attend the Grand Rounds program, which is held biweekly at The Eye Institute.
-This 1.5-hour program consists of case presentations and discussions and is attended by faculty, residents, and fourth year students.
+- Grand Rounds - Residents attend the Grand Rounds program, which is held biweekly on Fridays at The Eye Institute.
+This 1-hour program consists of case presentations and discussions and is attended by faculty, residents, students, and local optometrists.
 Each resident is required to attend all of these meetings throughout the year unless otherwise assigned.
 Each resident is also required to give one 30-minute grand rounds presentation during the course of the year at this venue.

-- Resident's Day – Residents are also required to present at the annual Resident’s Day Conference were attendance are mandatory.
+- Resident's Day – Residents are also required to attend and present at the annual Resident’s Day Conference were attendance is mandatory.

-- Conferences - Regularly scheduled conferences include anterior segment ocular disease; glaucoma; retina; fluorescein angiography; emergency eye care; neuro-ophthalmic disease; and ocular pathology.
+- Conferences - Regularly scheduled conferences include anterior segment ocular disease; glaucoma; retina; emergency eye care; neuro-ophthalmic disease; and ocular pathology.
 Conferences, as well as regularly scheduled informal case discussions, are conducted by clinical faculty specialists in these areas.
 The residents are assigned to an average of 4 hours of conference activities per week.
 These conferences/lectures are in addition to the residents scheduled patient care responsibilities.

-- Laboratories - Residents may be assigned to teach in relevant laboratories, such as primary care methods, pediatrics, vision rehabilitation or neuro-anatomy when applicable.
+- Laboratories - Residents may be assigned to teach in relevant laboratories, such as primary care clinical skills, vision rehabilitation, or neuro-anatomy when applicable.
 This allows to enhance their working knowledge of a specific subject and to gain teaching experience if desired.

 - Residents may attend regular didactic courses, electives, and continuing education courses offered through the University.

 - Residents are required to present at least one 30-minute grand rounds presentation at the biweekly Friday morning Grand Rounds Program during the year.

 - While formal research is not required, residents are encouraged to participate in new or ongoing research projects at the College.

 Teaching and Learning Resources

 The entire faculty and staff of The Eye Institute and the college are learning resources for the residents.
-Residents may use the library at the Elkins Park campus and personal faculty libraries at The Eye Institute.
-Literature search and article copy services are also available.
+Residents may use the Learning Resource Center (LRC) at the Elkins Park campus and personal faculty libraries at The Eye Institute.
+Literature search and article copy services are also available through the LRC.

 Resident Supervision and Evaluation

-Residents are supervised and evaluated by the Chief or coordinator of their assigned Service Unit, in conjunction with the staff of all services to which they are assigned.
+Residents are supervised and evaluated by the Coordinator of their program and Chief of their assigned Service Unit.
+The evaluation process includes feedback from mentors and faculty of all services to which they are assigned.
 Overall supervision is by the Director of On-Campus Residency Programs in accordance with a written Supervision Policy.
-The resident receives formal written evaluations three times a year (two midterm and one final) along with other feedback given as necessary.
+The resident receives formal written evaluations three times a year (two midterm and one final) along with other feedback given as appropriate.